 His grueling dedication paid off in high school.
 He attended three different schools in North Carolina and South Carolina due to his father changing coaching jobs, but wherever he went, he torched opposing teams.
 It was in high school where he established the unorthodox release that dawned him the nickname "Pistol."

-Pistol’s legend truly began in 1966 when Press accepted the head coaching job at Louisiana State University of the Southeastern Conference, and his son followed.
+Pistol's legend truly began in 1966 when Press accepted the head coaching job at Louisiana State University of the Southeastern Conference.

 Pete Maravich's LSU Career